-Every year we get approached by individuals and business owners who opted to file their own taxes – and ended up making a mistake during the process.
+Every year we get approached by individuals and business owners who opted to file their own taxes – and ended up with tax filing mistake in the process.
 The good news is, it happens all the time!
 The bad news is, that mistakes in your tax filings can lead to penalties in the form of fines and headaches down the line.

 We’ve culminated 5 of the top tax filing mistakes that we’ve seen over the years in an effort to help you avoid them!